nikita-olechko/CharityChooser/README.md

 # Project Title

+CharityChooser

 ## 1. Project Description

-State your app in a nutshell, or one-sentence pitch.
+Our team is developing CharityChooser, to help people struggling to find relevant information on charities involved in emergency extreme weather relief, by developing a centralized database of charities that allows the user to filter based on their donation criteria, unlike current databases which don’t let the user filter based on multiple preference levels.

 Give some elaboration on what the core features are.
 This browser based web application to ...

 ## 2. Names of Contributors